craigktreasure/Treasure.Analyzers/README.md

   newer `record` and `record struct` declaration types as well.
 - Running code fixups will not remove newer C# keywords like `required`, which happens today when reordering using CodeMaid.
+- **Enhanced diagnostics**: Reports on individual out-of-order members with both targeted fixes (single member repositioning) and comprehensive fixes (all members).

 Limitations compared to CodeMaid: